Marvell Technology, Inc. (NASDAQ:MRVL) Shares Sold by Credit Suisse AG

-Credit Suisse AG reduced its holdings in Marvell Technology, Inc. (NASDAQ:MRVL – Get Rating) by 25.0% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm owned 1,056,024 shares of the semiconductor company’s stock after selling 352,596 shares during the period.
-Credit Suisse AG owned about 0.12% of Marvell Technology worth $45,968,000 at the end of the most recent quarter.
+Credit Suisse AG reduced its stake in Marvell Technology, Inc. (NASDAQ:MRVL – Get Rating) by 25.0% in the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 1,056,024 shares of the semiconductor company’s stock after selling 352,596 shares during the period.
+Credit Suisse AG owned approximately 0.12% of Marvell Technology worth $45,968,000 at the end of the most recent reporting period.

-Several other institutional investors also recently bought and sold shares of the business.
-Fox Run Management L.L.C. grew its holdings in Marvell Technology by 434.3% in the second quarter.
-Fox Run Management L.L.C. now owns 21,013 shares of the semiconductor company’s stock valued at $915,000 after purchasing an additional 17,080 shares during the period.
-Lumina Fund Management LLC acquired a new position in Marvell Technology during the 2nd quarter worth $435,000.
-CI Investments Inc. lifted its holdings in Marvell Technology by 37.2% during the 2nd quarter.
-CI Investments Inc. now owns 351,816 shares of the semiconductor company’s stock worth $15,315,000 after buying an additional 95,330 shares during the last quarter.
-Edmond DE Rothschild Holding S.A. purchased a new stake in Marvell Technology during the 2nd quarter worth about $1,908,000.
-Finally, Varma Mutual Pension Insurance Co purchased a new stake in Marvell Technology during the 2nd quarter worth about $8,579,000.
-80.95% of the stock is owned by institutional investors and hedge funds.
+Several other large investors have also recently added to or reduced their stakes in MRVL.
+FMR LLC increased its holdings in Marvell Technology by 3.0% in the 2nd quarter.
+FMR LLC now owns 124,827,357 shares of the semiconductor company’s stock valued at $5,433,736,000 after purchasing an additional 3,663,148 shares in the last quarter.
+Sumitomo Mitsui Trust Holdings Inc. acquired a new stake in shares of Marvell Technology during the second quarter valued at about $114,637,000.
+Invesco Ltd. grew its stake in shares of Marvell Technology by 41.4% during the first quarter.
+Invesco Ltd. now owns 8,927,218 shares of the semiconductor company’s stock valued at $640,172,000 after acquiring an additional 2,613,172 shares in the last quarter.
+Vanguard Group Inc. grew its stake in shares of Marvell Technology by 2.9% during the first quarter.
+Vanguard Group Inc. now owns 64,581,244 shares of the semiconductor company’s stock valued at $4,631,120,000 after acquiring an additional 1,847,159 shares in the last quarter.
+Finally, DekaBank Deutsche Girozentrale acquired a new stake in shares of Marvell Technology during the second quarter valued at about $67,329,000.
+80.95% of the stock is currently owned by institutional investors and hedge funds.

 Marvell Technology Stock Down 0.7 %